MrMaciejM/restaurant-page/README.md

 # restaurant-page

-A restaurant landing page with focus on Indian dishes
+A restaurant landing page with focus on Indian dishes.

+## Wireframes